Marius-Juston/CarND-Advanced-Lane-Lines/writeup_template.md

 I then proceeded to use a moving average with a subdivision of 18 windows and I used a histogram to figure out where the peaks in the vertical sum of the images where so that I could know where to start the first windows.
 This function is called `fit_polynomial` and is implemented in lines 328 and 455 of `pipeline.py`.

 After finding each peak each window would increment by its' height and within the margin find the highest concentration of "on" values thus shifting the starting x for the next window.

+This is an example of a histogram, you can clearly see two peaks for the right and the left lane.

+![alt text][image11]

 The values that where within the margins of the window (its width) are considered part of the lane and are appended to a list of points.
 These points are then used to use a polynomial of order 2 fit using numpy's `np.polyfit`